mateuszguzy/Bookstore_API/README.md

 ```
 Books data is acquired from [Google Books API](https://developers.google.com/books/docs/v1/using#WorkingVolumes).

-All books data are stored and returned in JSON file.<hr>
+All books data are stored and returned in JSON file.
 ## API Endpoints

 ### Get all the books from database
 #### HTTP request
 ```
 GET http://example.com/books
 ```

 ### Get certain books from database
 All parameters MUST be present in request, but when certain parameter does not consider searched query,
 it's value should be left empty.